JohnsonNguyen-Py/JohnsonNguyen-Py/README.md

 ## About me

-- 🔭 I’m currently working on school projects!
+- 🔭 I’m currently working on cool stuff at work!!

 - 🌱 I’m currently learning **Docker, Kubernetes, AWS, Terraform, Jenkins, Ansible**

 - ⚡ Fun fact: I love to explore the path less traveled

-I'm currently a Computer Science student (anticipated to graduate in May 2022) seeking a Software/DevOps Engineering Position.
+I'm currently a Computer Science student (anticipated to graduate in May 2022) and a DevOps Engineer.
 While utilizing my proficient Software Engineering skills, and familiarity in Python /MySQL/ JavaScript / Java /Linux (Ubuntu)/ GIT/ AWS/ Docker/ Kubernetes/ Terraform along with the desire to learn and improve, I will deliver quality products in a high-energy and face-paced environment.
 With my communication skills I will be an effective and collaborative team member.